 It’s normal to experience temporary back pain or tenderness at the site of your epidural.
 This usually goes away within a few days.

-This belief likely stems from the fact that many people who go through childbirth experience back pain after labor and delivery — whether they’ve had an epidural or not.
-This is because the bones and ligaments in your pelvis are shifting back into their original positions from before your pregnancy, which can cause back pain and discomfort.
+Many people who give birth experience back pain after labor and delivery — whether they’ve had an epidural or not.
+This is because the bones and ligaments in your pelvis shift back into their original positions from before your pregnancy.
+This can cause temporary back pain and discomfort.

-How long an epidural lasts depends on what kind of epidural you got and what kind of medicine your healthcare provider injected.
+How long the effects of an epidural last depends on which type you had and the exact medicine your healthcare provider injected.
 Your provider will let you know what to expect.
-In general, here’s how long certain types of epidurals last:

 Learn more about the Health Library and our editorial process.